N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/ENTITIES.md

 ![Alt text](images/image-7.png)

 ## *Delete an Entity*
--	For deleting an entity , you can select the desired entity and click on the *red bin* , this will open a dialog box which prompts ‘Delete the selected entities with either by force deleting or click on Advance Selection to load all its associations before deletion.‘
+-	To delete an entity, you can select the desired entity and click on the *red bin*, this will open a dialog box with different options as described below.

 ![Alt text](images/image-8.png)

--	With this option you can either force delete an entity without deleting their associations or click on the advanced selection and delete the associations.
+-	Force Delete: delete an entity without deleting their associations
--	On clicking the advanced selection , it will open another dialog box which has three options to choose from for deleting the associations.
+-	Advanced selection: this option will open another dialog box which offers three options for deleting the associations of the entity which are: *1.
--	They are as follows :  *1.
 Subscriptions 2.
 Relationships 3.Devices*

 ![Alt text](images/image-10.png)

--	This lets you delete the subscriptions, relationships and devices this particular entity is linked with.
+-	The advanced selection for deleting an entity lets you delete the subscriptions, relationships and devices that this particular entity is linked with.

 Back: [Entirety GUI](../GUI_TUTORIALS.md#modules)